Must have bike accessories for a long distance trip

 Motorcycle tailbags

-A large bag (10–50 L+) strapped to the pillion seat or rack is ideal for bulky gear.
-It is often waterproof and expandable, but it raises the rear load and can block passenger space.
+A large bag (10–50 L or more) strapped to the pillion seat or rack is great for carrying bulky gear.
+These bags are often waterproof and expandable, but they raise the rear load and can block the passenger seat.

 Mounting